CESNET/ansible-role-shibboleth-sp/README.md

 ## Role variables
 * shibboleth_hostname - Specify the hostname
 * shibboleth_sp_entity_id - Specify the entityId of Service provider
+* shibboleth_template_repository_dest_path - Specifies destination where the SWITCH AAI repository .deb file will be downloaded

 ###### Followed options are only for the default attribute_map.xml template
 * shibboleth_template_attribute_map_allow_urn_oid_attributes - Specify if default urn:oid attributes will be added to attribute map or not